 3. Praga Monster Evo 3

-Considering how young their motorsport program is and considering that they are known for building trucks and buses for the military, I would say that Praga has done very well with their entry into motorsport.
+Praga is a company with a rich history in the automotive industry.
+They have gone through many phases and changes and have had some very turbulent times too.
+Considering how young their motorsport program is and that they are known for building trucks and buses for the military, I would say that Praga has done very well with their entry into motorsport!